 The historic aspect of The Exchange tracks its connection a December 1907 article in the Goshen Daily News that proclaims “Exchange Plans for a New Home”.
 The article tells how the Commercial Exchange, “attending physician to the city’s health”, is looking at a permanent location.
 “The third floor of the newly constructed Sanders and Hay Block in which the New Jefferson theater is situated, is chosen as the site of new quarters for the Exchange.
 This part of the elegant building was originally intended for a club or lodge room and parlors and the place is so adapted to the use of the Exchange that the committee after investigation recommended that a deal be consummated whereby these rooms be secured for the club rooms of the body.”

-The location in where development is taking place with quality retail, restaurants, entertainment, and other offices within a block.
-As the Goshen Theater is developed in the coming years, the area will become even more desirable and accessibility to The Exchange should increase.
+The location is where development is taking place with quality retail, restaurants, entertainment, and other offices within a block.
+With the Goshen Theater recently completing restoration, the area is even more desirable and accessibility to The Exchange should increase.
 It’s an exciting time to be in downtown Goshen.

 The Goshen News published an article in their “Hidden Places” feature in January 2013 that gives more history of the abandoned third floor.
 You can read more about that at.